-A wall was built to separate one set of neighbours from the garden, which in turn created a wonderful and warm fabric for both to plant against.
+A wall was built to separate one set of neighbours from the garden, which in turn created a wonderful and warm fabric for both to display pots against.
 The textured rendering gives a tactile appearance to the walls and really come alives when the sun highlights the grains and specks of sand.
 I chose a blue colour on this and the back walls, contrasted by an ochre colour for the other 2 walls.
 The long and narrow stepped path into the garden was decked in Western red cedar, which continues to create a sun deck by the line of pots.
 The cedar is contrasted in both colour and direction by the slim flags of white concrete.
 The white is continued in the cobbles covering the palm bed on the right - a contemporary mulch to mask the bare earth.